x402apis/voice-demo-client/README.md

 ## How It Works: The End-to-End Flow

 This demo illustrates the power of the x402 protocol to create a decentralized marketplace for APIs.
+It leverages Parallax for the LLM layer and Deepagram for STT and TTS.
+OpenAI is also an option as the LLM.

 ![Flow Diagram](./docs/flow-diagram.png)
 _(**Note:** You can create a simple diagram and add it to a `/docs` folder.)_